gante/mmWave-localization-learning/README.md

 ### Data

-The used data will be made public soon.
-For now, you can contact me through email to obtain the used data (joaofranciscocardosogante@gmail.com).
+You can contact me through email to obtain the dataset (joaofranciscocardosogante@gmail.com).

 The data was generated using the [Wireless InSite ray-tracing simulator](https://www.remcom.com/wireless-insite-em-propagation-software/) and a [high precision open-source 3D map of New York](http://www1.nyc.gov/site/doitt/initiatives/3d-building.page), made available by the New York City Department of Information Technology & Telecommunications.
 The simulation consists of a 400 by 400 meters area, centered at the [Kaufman Management Center](https://goo.gl/maps/xrqvT9VS59K2).